Cape Town Southern Suburbs

 Rondebosch lies along the eastern slop of Table Mountain and is where the first group of Dutch East India Company employees settled along the Liesbeek River in the 1650s.
 Named after a river in Holland the Liesbeek was originally called the Amstel or Versse River.
 It starts in the mountain gorges above Kirstenbosch and empties into Table Bay.
 Today Rondebosch is the main campus of the University of Cape Town.

-The last suburb I visited before finally stumbling upon Kirstenbosch was Bishopscourt, a small, wealthy, residential suburb which supposedly has about 300 households.
+Bishopscourt was the last suburb I visited before stumbling upon Kirstenbosch.
+It’s a small, wealthy, residential suburb with about 300 households.

 Kirstenbosch is a fascinating place with much to offer including exotic plants and birds, views, and interesting, unusual large sculptings throughout the grounds.
 The smells are divine.
-During this visit I saw many birds including guinea fowl, Egyptian geese (odd-looking birds with big red feet), and many I did not recognize.
+During this visit I saw many birds including guinea fowl, Egyptian geese (odd-looking birds with big red feet), and others I didn’t recognize.
 Just learning the names of a small number of the birds and plants at Kirstenbosch is a formidable task.
-I plan to return to Kirstenbosch often.
+I plan to return often.
 It’s a very special place!

-The next outing will be to Muizenberg on the Cape’s Indian Ocean side as I venture further away from Cape Town.
+As I venture further away from Cape Town, the next outing will be to Muizenberg on the Cape’s Indian Ocean side.
 A friend from the last trip to Cape Town, Bobby, will go with me on some of the outings.
-One of Bobby’s sons lives in Santa Barbara and she promises to come visit me the next time she’s in the US.
+One of Bobby’s sons lives in Santa Barbara, and she promises to come visit the next time she’s in the US.